-The museum’s amazing exhibits excite visitors while opening minds and igniting a passion for science.
-Tellus has four main galleries: The Weinman Mineral Gallery; The Fossil Gallery; Science in Motion; and, The Collins Family My Big Backyard.
+The museum’s exhibits open minds and ignite a passion for science.
+Tellus features four main galleries: The Weinman Mineral Gallery, The Fossil Gallery, Science in Motion and The Collins Family My Big Backyard.

 - The Weinman Mineral Gallery: Learn how the Earth formed and see dazzling displays of minerals from all over the world, including some from the Moon and beyond.